cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

     0 0 0.125                      # And so on until all atoms are defined
    ......

-The first line of the file gives a short title to describe what system the file is showing, it is not read by DLMONTE so could be anything the author wishes.
-The second line shows two numbers, the first relates to how any inputs for the file are read by DLMONTE and the second describes the format of the coordinates of each object in the system.
+The first line of the file gives a short title to describe what system the file is showing, it is not read by DL_MONTE so could be anything the author wishes.
+The second line shows two numbers, the first relates to how any inputs for the file are read by DL_MONTE and the second describes the format of the coordinates of each object in the system.
 Lines 3-5 describe the three dimensions of our system: x, y and z.
 In this case, our system is a cube with sides of length 11.7452 Angstroms.
 The *NUMMOL* line specifies how many different types of molecule we have in our system followed by the number of each type present.
 In this case, we have one type of molecule and there is only one of it in our system.
 The molecule's name and the number of atoms it contains are stated on the following line.
 In this case, our molecule is called 'lj' and contains 512 Lennard-Jones particles and can only have up to 512 particles in it.
 The rest of the file describes the name and position of every particle present in the system in the form:

 .. code-block:: html